sezo/hotel-search/README.md

 For all CRUD actions user needs to be authenticated.
 Search method is allowed for anonymus user.

-For testing purpose, hotels can be seed in Program.cs file in ApplicationStarted event; just commnet return line.
+For testing purpose, hotels can be seed in Program.cs file in ApplicationStarted event; just comment `return` line so seed routine is kicked.

 ## Test
-Uniti test for Domain and Application layer.
+Unit tests for Domain and Application layer.
-Integration test are planned :)
+Integration tests are in plan :)

 ## Tech stack